OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 ## If you use a regular expression, is it properly specified?

-Because regular expressions in activation rules are part of the XML manifest file for a read add-in, if a regular expression uses certain characters, be sure to follow the corresponding escape sequence that XML processors support.
+Because regular expressions in activation rules are part of the XML-formatted add-in only manifest file for a read add-in, if a regular expression uses certain characters, be sure to follow the corresponding escape sequence that XML processors support.
 The following table lists these special characters.

 |Character|Description|Escape sequence to use|
 |:-----|:-----|:-----|